JamesHight/php-code-examples/Real-Time Metrics/README.md

 Real-Time Metrics
 =================

-All data is sent over UDP to a Node.js aggregate server and then logged to Graphite.
+All data is sent over UDP to an aggregate server and then logged to Graphite.
 If for some reason the metrics server(s) go down, the application servers will remain unaffected.

 	$data = array('uri' => $this->getUri(),